gbengacruz/Ollama-Oracle-Integration/README.md

-# Ollama ↔ Oracle Database Integration
+# Ollama-llama ↔ Oracle Database Integration

 This repository provides Oracle PL/SQL integration examples for invoking an Ollama LLM service from inside the database (using `APEX_WEB_SERVICE`), plus documentation and an architecture diagram.